How can Germany better protect its synagogues? | DW | 11.10.2019

 "On the one side, there is the extreme right, which is very strong, and on the other, jihadis are also very present.
 Many of them have returned from fighting in Iraq and Syria."

-As far as the obligation of authorities goes, Welt said: "This isn't the Jewish community's problem, this is Germany's problem."
+As far as the obligation of authorities to provide protection, Welt said: "This isn't the Jewish community's problem, this is Germany's problem."

 Praying without fear